baschenbrenner/phase-1-challenge/README.md

 ## Usage

-*Add information to form presented on the application.

-*See complete list of gifts to buy.

-*Click 'buy?" button to clear gift from the list.
+* Challenge 1 - For the buttons that exist on each card, add an event listener that changes the text of the button